 Whether you think your house is at risk of flooding or not, you should know that more than 60 percent of homes in America suffer from water issues beneath the ground.
-A sump pump serves as an important bit of insurance against the chance of a flood occurring, whether it’s a plumbing flood or water infiltration due to foundation damage or other leaks.
-You want your basement or crawl space to be functional spaces in your home and a sump pump, in addition to other waterproofing measures, safeguards that functionality.
+A sump pump serves as an important piece of insurance when it comes to combating a plumbing flood or water infiltration due to foundation damage or other leaks.
+You want your basement or crawl space to be functional spaces in your home and our Nashville sump pump installation and repair services, in addition to other waterproofing measures, safeguards that functionality.

 A sump pump is a small pump that we install in the lowest part of your basement or crawl space.
 Usually these are put into specially designed “sump pits.”
 This ensures the water is directed into the pit instead of the rest of your basement and makes it easy for the sump pump to remove it.
 The pump is activated by water filling the pit and triggering a float activator or pressure sensor and it pumps the water through pipes so it can drain away from your foundation.

-A submersible sump pump is about three feet tall and rests in the water.
+USS uses submersible sump pumps.
 Encased in a waterproof housing, the pump is at the bottom of the unit and the outlet pipe is near the top.
 A grate covers the bottom of the pump so debris isn’t sucked up into it.
 Submersible sump pumps are quiet.

-Beyond the basics of whether you want a submersible or pedestal sump pump, there are various other options you can keep in mind when considering a new sump pump.
+There are various other options to keep in mind when considering a new sump pump.

 - Backup and alarm systems